pololu/p-star-examples/usb-to-serial.X/README.md

 ## Description

-After you write this example onto a P-Star 25K50, the P-Star will appear to the computer as a USB device that has one USB CDC ACM virtual serial port, using the Pololu Corporation vendor ID and a product ID of 0x2400.
+After you write this example to a P-Star 25K50, the P-Star will appear to the computer as a USB device that has one USB CDC ACM virtual serial port, using the Pololu Corporation vendor ID.

 If you are using Windows, you should see an entry labeled "P-Star" in your Device Manager in the "Ports (COM & LPT)" section.
 However, if you have Windows